Ashok-Vallepu/boto3/README.md

    export aws_secret_access_key = "xxxxxxxxx"

 2) Boto3 is the name of the Python SDK for AWS.
 It allows you to directly create, update, and delete AWS resources from your Python scripts
-   To install boto3 SDK run below command : pip3 install boto3
+   To install boto3 SDK run this command : pip3 install boto3